Travis Jankowski Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in the league.

-- The Reds have a 5.06 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds' 5.10 team ERA ranks 26th among all MLB pitching staffs.

-- The Reds will look to Weaver (0-1) in his second start of the season.
+- Ashcraft makes the start for the Reds, his fifth of the season.
+He is 2-0 with a 1.87 ERA and 21 strikeouts in 24 2/3 innings pitched.

-- In his most recent time out on Thursday, the righty tossed six innings against the Pittsburgh Pirates, allowing four earned runs while surrendering four hits.
+- His most recent time out was in relief on Tuesday when the righty threw 2/3 innings against the Texas Rangers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.